krahets/hello-algo/en/docs/chapter_greedy/fractional_knapsack_problem.md

 !!! question

     Given $n$ items, the weight of the $i$-th item is $wgt[i-1]$ and its value is $val[i-1]$, and a knapsack with a capacity of $cap$.
 Each item can be chosen only once, **but a part of the item can be selected, with its value calculated based on the proportion of the weight chosen**, what is the maximum value of the items in the knapsack under the limited capacity?
-An example is shown below.
+An example is shown in Figure 15-3.

 ![Example data of the fractional knapsack problem](fractional_knapsack_problem.assets/fractional_knapsack_example.png){ class="animation-figure" }